What is IoT Plug and Play?

 As a device builder, you can develop an IoT hardware product that supports IoT Plug and Play.
 The process includes three key steps:

 Define the device model.
 You author a set of JSON files that define your device's capabilities using the DTDL.
 A model describes a complete entity such as a physical product, and defines the set of interfaces implemented by that entity.
 Interfaces are shared contracts that uniquely identify the telemetry, properties, and commands supported by a device.
 You can reuse interfaces across different models.

 Implement your device software or firmware such that your telemetry, properties, and commands follow the IoT Plug and Play conventions.
-If you're connecting existing sensors attached to a Windows or Linux gateway, the IoT Plug and Play bridge can simplify this step.

 Ensure the device announces the model ID as part of the MQTT connection.
 The Azure IoT SDKs include constructs to provide the model ID at connection time.

 The IoT Plug and Play device certification program verifies that a device meets the IoT Plug and Play certification requirements.
 You can add a certified device to the public Certified for Azure IoT device catalog where it's discoverable by other solution builders.